blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_02.md

 You will submit your **assignments** before class.
 In class there will be the **quiz** followed by the two short **presentations**.
 Discussion may follow.
 You will get a heads up on the **next topic** and will **look ahead** to the next chapter to see what you need to do this weekend.

 That's it.
 Rinse and repeat. **Apply** this schedule to every lesson for best results.
 Always **start early** on problems and assignments.
-You can't ask questions at midnight.
+You can't ask questions after midnight.

 ```
 Take note that, with this schedule, you are doing the work for Monday **before** Monday, the work for Wednesday **before** Wednesday, etc. On Friday you should be reading about the work for the following Monday.
 Stay cool, stay ahead.